orfords/GIS-Teaching/README.md

 # GIS-Teaching
-Workbooks, data and short lectures on how to use GIS
+Workbooks, data and short lectures on how to use GIS with focus in ArcGIS Online